FWKMultiverse/NEURAL-NEXUS/README.md

 - Market spread is within acceptable range
 - RSI must not contradict the signal direction

 If any single filter fails → **HOLD**.
 The system waits for the next cycle.
+Knowing when not to act is as important as knowing when to act.

 **Live test result:** During the March 19, 2026 gold market crash — one of the sharpest single-day selloffs in recent history — the system held all positions closed for over 8 hours without a single order.
 Balance unchanged.